Ilbesheim

-Ilbesheim is a municipality in the Donnersbergkreis district, in Rhineland-Palatinate, Germany.
+Ilbesheim (/de/) is a municipality in the Donnersbergkreis district, in Rhineland-Palatinate, Germany.

 Geography

 Ilbesheim is located in the Alzey Hills.
 87% of its area are used for agriculture on the fertile soils of the Ilbesheimer Loessschwelle.

-The former train station of Morschheim is partly located on Ilbesheim‘s territory.
+The former train station of Morschheim is partly located on Ilbesheim's territory.

 Neighbouring municipalities are Freimersheim, Flomborn, Stetten, Rittersheim, Bischheim and Morschheim.

 History

 Ilbesheim is first mentioned in documents dating back to the 8th century.
-Graves form the La-Tène-Era have been found, which suggest a much longer settlement history.
-The protestant church has a tower dating back to the time around the year 1100.
+Graves from the La Tène era have been found, which suggest a much longer settlement history.
+The Protestant church has a tower dating back to the time around the year 1100.

 Early on the village became an exclave of County of Falkenstein which was ruled by the Counts of Bolanden whose successors were the Counts of Virneburg in 1418.

 The County of Falkenstein with its villages fell to the Duchy of Lorraine and with the marriage of its duke Francis I to Maria Theresa, it became a part of Austria.
 Ilbesheim was administrated as part of the Oberamt Winnweiler in Further Austria.

-In 1756 the protestant majority sent deputies to Vienna to complain about the mandated sharing of the church with the catholics.
+In 1756 the Protestant majority sent deputies to Vienna to complain about the mandated sharing of the church with the Catholics.
 In 1758 a letter was sent to the emperor complaining about the first Corpus Christi procession through the village.

 A new church was built in 1790, with a wall separating the two denominations in the building.
 It was torn down in 1968.

 After the War of the First Coalition Ilbesheim was occupied and later annexed by France with the Treaty of Campo Formio in 1797.
 From 1798 to 1814 it belonged to the French Departement du Mont-Tonnerre.
 After the Congress of Vienna the region was first given to Austria (1815) and later to Bavaria (1816).

 After World War II Ilbesheim became part of Rhineland-Palatinate (1946).
 Since 1969 it belongs to the Donnersbergkreis district.